How categorical Jacobians retrieve contact maps

 This notion of “how sensitive the prediction at $q$ is to the amino acid at $p$” can be captured by a $20 \times 20$ matrix for each cell of the $L \times L$ matrix.

-In the amino acid grid, position $(Q, D)$, for example, answers the question: if position $p$ were the amino acid $Q$ (glutamine), by how much would the logit for the amino acid $D$ (aspartic acid) at position $q$ change?
-If you take the Frobenius norm of every value in the amino acid grid, you get a single number that tells you how much position $p$ co-varies with position $q$.
+So, in the completed amino acid grid, position $(Q, D)$, for example, would answer the question: if position $p$ were the amino acid $Q$ (glutamine), by how much would the logit for the amino acid $D$ (aspartic acid) at position $q$ change?

-The resulting $L \times L$ matrix is a “covariation map” (and, because of the co-occurrence logic I described above, approximately a contact map).
+The resulting $L \times L$ matrix is a “covariation map” (and, because of the co-occurrence logic I described above, effectively a contact map):

 This figure from the paper shows how close the covariation map looks to a contact map predicted using supervised learning from ESM-2 embeddings: